-Application and general information is available by selecting "Programs" or "Subject Index" in http://www.osha.gov.
+Application and general information is available by selecting "A to Z Index" or searching for "NRTL" on https://www.osha.gov.

 How OSHA Processes an NRTL Application

-The regulations for the NRTL Program require that organizations applying for an initial recognition by OSHA as an NRTL, or for an expansion or a renewal of its recognition provide sufficient information and detail in its application to demonstrate that it meets the requirements and criteria for recognition, expansion, or renewal.
-This application guidelines provides an appropriate basis for the review, determination, and evaluation of the qualifications of the organization applying for recognition under the Program.
+NRTL Program regulations (29 CFR 1910.7) require that organizations applying for an initial recognition by OSHA as an NRTL, or for an expansion or a renewal of its recognition provide sufficient information and detail in its application to demonstrate that it meets the requirements and criteria for recognition, expansion, or renewal.
+The NRTL Program Directive provides details for the review, determination, and evaluation of the qualifications of the organization applying for recognition under the Program.
 The applicant is not required, but is strongly encouraged, to submit all the information requested in the formats shown in Annex D of the NRTL Program Directive.

-Based upon the information obtained primarily through the on-site review, the staff prepares a report and recommendation.
-The report and the application provide the main basis for a preliminary finding on the application.
+Based upon the information obtained during the application review and the on-site review, OSHA will make a preliminary finding on the application.
 OSHA publishes a notice of this finding in the Federal Register to allow for public comment.
-Following a 30(formerly 60)-day comment period, OSHA must publish a final decision and response to comments in the Federal Register.
+Following a 30day comment period, OSHA must publish a final decision and response to comments in the Federal Register.
 Publication makes the recognition official for successful applicants and officially denies the recognition for unsuccessful applicants.
-A formal notification from the Assistant Secretary of Labor for Occupational Safety and Health (OSH), the head of OSHA, is sent to successful applicants.
+A formal notification from the Assistant Secretary of Labor for Occupational Safety and Health, the head of OSHA, is sent to successful applicants.
 The specific scope of recognition is set forth in this formal notification as well as in the final Federal Register Notice.